goliveira/archlinux-goliveira/README.md

 ## Verify the ISO file (optional)

-This is step is optional (but recommended).
-We will verify if the ISO file is not damaged and was not modified.
+This step is optional (but recommended).
+We will verify that the ISO file is not damaged and has not been modified.
 To do this, we will use `gpg` and `b2sum`.
-Both programs should already be installed on Linux because they are part of the core utilities.
-On Mac OS, you may need to install `b2sum` (`gpg` should be available).
-To install it run:
+Both programs are typically pre-installed on Linux, as they are part of the core utilities.
+On macOS, `gpg` should be available by default, but you may need to install `b2sum`.
+To install it, run:

 On Mac OS: